 Maple Ginger Pear Crumble

-- 4 cups peeled chopped pears (~ 3 large pears)
+- 4 cups chopped pears (~ 3 large pears)

 - 2 tablespoons pure maple syrup